Droog71/FCE_Lua_Robots/README.md

 This mod was created using [MoonSharp](https://www.moonsharp.org/)
 A Lua interpreter written entirely in C# for the .NET, Mono and Unity platforms.

+All programs must contain a function named "main".
+This function will serve as the main coroutine for the program.

 After the Lua Bot crafting recipe has been researched, the robots can be crafted in the manufacturing plant.